kunal-geeks/ai-underwriting/README.md

 ---

 ## 🎯 Conclusion
 The AI-powered underwriting system provides a robust, scalable, and automated approach to loan risk assessment.
-With a strong focus on fairness, security, and performance, this project is set to revolutionize AI-driven lending. 🚀💰
+With a strong focus on fairness, security, and performance, this project is set to revolutionize AI-driven lending 🚀💰

 ---